Triston McKenzie: Professional career

 Prior to the 2022 season, Marcus Stroman publicly promised on Twitter that he would buy McKenzie a Rolex watch if he pitched more than 160 innings that season and finished with an ERA below 3.70.
 He finished the year with an 11–11 record and 2.96 ERA in 191.1 innings.
 It was described in The Athletic as a "breakout season."
 McKenzie called it "refreshing."

+McKenzie began the 2023 season on the 60-day injured list with a right teres major muscle strain.
+He was activated to make his season debut on June 4, 2023.
+After just two starts, McKenzie was scratched from a scheduled June 16 start against the Arizona Diamondbacks due to right elbow discomfort.
+The next day, he was placed on the injured list after an MRI revealed a sprain in his ulnar collateral ligament.
+He was transferred to the 60-day injured list on July 6.
+McKenzie was activated from the injured list on September 24.

+McKenzie made 16 starts for Cleveland during the 2024 campaign, posting a 3-5 record and 5.11 ERA with 74 strikeouts across 75 2/3 innings pitched.
+McKenzie began the 2025 season as a member of the Guardians' bullpen.
+He made four relief appearances for the Guardians in 2025, struggling to an 11.12 ERA with four strikeouts across 5 2/3 innings pitched.
+On April 21, 2025, McKenzie was designated for assignment by Cleveland.
+He cleared waivers and was sent outright to Columbus on April 28.
+McKenzie elected free agency on September 29.

 Personal

-McKenzie's younger brother, T.J., was drafted by the St. Louis Cardinals in the 39th round of the 2019 Major League Baseball draft and currently plays college baseball at Vanderbilt University.
+Born in the United States, McKenzie is of Jamaican descent through his father.
+His younger brother, T.J., was drafted by the St. Louis Cardinals in the 39th round of the 2019 Major League Baseball draft but enrolled at Vanderbilt University to play college baseball.